-The Institute for European Studies (EURO) offers a joint Master's degree with the internationally renowned Kelley School of Business for students interested in international business.
-The joint degree is a three-year program that awards a joint MA and MBA degree.
-Students can finish this joint program in 66 credit hours rather than the 84 credit hours necessary to earn the two degrees separately.
+The Institute for European Studies (EURO) offers a dual Master's degree with the internationally renowned Kelley School of Business for students interested in international business.
+The dual degree is a three-year program that awards both an MA and MBA degree.
+Students can finish this dual program in 66 credit hours rather than the 84 credit hours necessary to earn the two degrees separately.

 Why get an MA/MBA?